itsnileshgosavi/instaautomate/README.md

 - Automatic replies to messages and comments
 - User-configurable trigger words and responses
+- AI-powered automatic replies using Google Gemini (with OpenAI fallback)
 - Real-time updates to the UI
 - Support for both messages and comments